Chart Color Schemes

 Lilydale has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 21 projects likely affecting the region.
-Notable initiatives include Lilydale Structure Plan Implementation, Chapel Street Lilydale Drainage Improvements, Kinley Estate (Former Lilydale Quarry), and Summerset Chirnside Park Retirement Village.
-The following list details those most relevant.
+AreaSearch identified 21 infrastructure projects that could impact the area.
+Notable ones include Lilydale Structure Plan Implementation, Chapel Street Lilydale Drainage Improvements, Kinley Estate (Former Lilydale Quarry), and Summerset Chirnside Park Retirement Village.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.